-Living a humble life isn’t easy, but God didn’t expect Christians to do it alone.
+Living a life of humbleness isn’t easy, but God didn’t expect Christians to do it alone.
 He gave us the Holy Spirit to lead us.
-And as we live in humility, we reap the spiritual benefits promised in the Bible.
+And as we stive to be humble, we reap the spiritual benefits promised in the Bible.

 How many people were immersed in their own lives that they overlooked the birth of Jesus?
 Most people, I suppose.
 The Bible doesn’t provide an overwhelming list of visitors to our humble King.

 It makes me think about what I’m sure we’re all guilty of doing: